dzackgarza/Notes/Independent Study/Quals/Topics.md

 - Riemannian metrics
 - gradients
 - volume forms
--  and the interpretation of the classical integral theorems as aspects of Stokes’ Theorem for differential forms
+- interpretation of the classical integral theorems as aspects of Stokes’ Theorem for differential forms

 ### Algebraic topology:
 Basic concepts of homotopy theory